 So the main message is to add some additional activity to your day-to-day tasks and lifestyle.
 Even if just for 10 minutes to begin with and build from there.
 Schedule-in some weekly walks after work or during your lunch breaks, take up a new dance class, head to the park on the weekend – do whatever you can to help reduce the risks of high blood pressure through keeping an active lifestyle.

-If you’d like some help to raise awareness of the importance of an active lifestyle in your organisation, contact us.
-We’d be delighted to help you.
+If you’d like to raise awareness of the importance of an active lifestyle in your organisation, discover how we can assist you with our corporate health and wellbeing programmes.
+Contact us to find out more, we’d be delighted to help you.